NOAHSPIRN/OlympicRings/README.md

 Olympic Rings
 =============

-In this project you will write a program that displays a design similar to the Olympic Rings.
+In this project you will write a program that displays a design similar to the (Olympic Rings)[https://www.olympic.org/olympic-rings].
 Your program will use the following functions (some more than once):

 *	`ellipse()`
 *	`noFill()`